tmfreiberg/primes_in_intervals/examples.md

 Now, we want to know which prediction is the "best", and this is hard to see by glancing at the above table.
 By "best" we mean gives the smallest sum-of-squared-error over $m$ (number of primes in an interval).
 We're mainly interested in comparing $F$ and $F^\*$.
 Comparing $F^\*$ to the Binomial is not really apples-to-apples because the Binomial we are using takes the probability of finding a prime around $N$ as being $\lambda/H = 1/(\log N - 1)$, rather than $\lambda^\*/H = 1/\log N$, as in $F^\*$.

-We'll use our 'winners' function to determine the best predictions for each interval.
+We'll use our ```winners``` function to determine the best predictions for each interval.
 For each prediction, this function also gives us the $m$ for which that prediction gives a smaller error than the others.

 ```python
 pii.winners(EXP17NEST[76])